salokr/GeeksForGeeks/README.md

     ],
     "attributes": {
       "mention": "Trigger span of the event.",
-      "agent": "Entity responsible for the event."
+      "arg_1": ["One definition for arg_1", "another definition for arg_1"]
     }
   }
 }
 ```

-This enables *randomized sampling* during conversion to avoid overfitting to one phrasing—an approach highlighted in our arXiv/ACL paper.
+This enables *randomized sampling* during conversion to avoid overfitting to one phrasing—an approach highlighted in our arXiv paper.

 ---